jotaelesalinas/laravel-adminless-ldap-auth/README.md

             'username' => env('LDAP_ADMIN_USERNAME', ''),
             'password' => env('LDAP_ADMIN_PASSWORD', ''),

-            // and talk to your LDAP administrator about these other options:
+            // and talk to your LDAP administrator about these other options.
+            // do not modify them here, use .env!
             'account_prefix' => env('LDAP_ACCOUNT_PREFIX', ''),
             'account_suffix' => env('LDAP_ACCOUNT_SUFFIX', ''),
             'port' => env('LDAP_PORT', 389),